jundl77/famshare/README.md

 It is a file sharing website that you can put on your own web-server so that you, and not Google own your data.
-For example, if you don't want Google or Apple to have all your pictures, you can put your pictures on a computer or raspberry-pi and host them through FamShare.
+For example, if you don't want Google or Apple to have all your pictures, you can put your pictures on a computer or Raspberry-Pi and host them through FamShare.

 ![](https://raw.githubusercontent.com/jundl77/FamShare/gh-pages/images/famshare-filhub.png)